-Some countries have a higher cost of living than the US.
-Try using a cost of living calculator and see what the price difference is on items you buy every day.
+Some countries have a higher cost of living than the U.S. Use a cost of living calculator to see the difference in cost on items you buy every day.
 This will give you a good indication if you need to budget more or less money than you need on campus.
-Bigger cities are more expensive than smaller cities (i.e., Chicago is more expensive than Champaign).
-Keep an open mind when researching institutions or countries.
+Bigger cities tend to cost more than smaller cities (i.e., it costs more to live in Chicago than Champaign).

 Type of Program

-When choosing classes, be aware of additional course fees.
+When choosing classes to take abroad, be aware of additional course fees.
 These are most common in the courses with lab components, excursion/field trip fees, and internship/experiential opportunities.

 The amount of financial aid applicable to study abroad will depend on your individual financial aid package.
-Consult with a financial aid advisor in the Office of Student Financial Aid to discuss your financial aid package.
-We will only be able to answer general procedural questions.
+Consult with the Office of Student Financial Aid to discuss your financial aid package.
 Take a copy of a program budget (official or unofficial) to the financial aid office to see how much aid you may be eligible for.

-There are many Illinois and national scholarships that can help offset the cost of your study abroad program.
+There are university and national scholarships that can help offset the cost of your study abroad program.
 When planning your study abroad budget, it’s important to consider any scholarships you may receive.
 Visit the Scholarships page for funding opportunities.